pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Changes My Life

+#### Day 1463 Looking for More New Java Features

+Today I am studying about the nex Java ecosystem like GrailVM and trying to build a native image.
+I had some problems with maven about compiling the project, its amazing when you only use Spring Boot for all your projects, how building an application from scratch can be arduous at the start.

 #### Day 1462 Sealed Classes

-Today I began to study the new features that arrives with Java 17 and Java 21, I am not studying about the new Java features and I have the goal to obtain the Java 17 Developer certification next year.
+Today I began to study the new features that arrive with Java 17 and Java 21, I am not studying about the new Java features, and I have the goal to obtain the Java 17 Developer certification next year.

 #### Day 1461 Kotlin Cronjob